 During the tour you will have the opportunity to enjoy a traditional Swedish sauna - the ideal way to relax after a day on the trail!

-There are no specific activities for this day, but cross-country ski equipment, snowshoes and ice fishing equipment are available to borrow free of charge from your local host for self-guided activities in the surrounding forest.
+There are no specific activities for this day, but cross-country ski equipment and snowshoes are available to borrow free of charge from your local host for self-guided activities in the surrounding forest.
 Please ask your local hosts on arrival if you would like to borrow equipment for activities on this day.

 Your first meeting with the dogs and guide and outfitting with winter clothing for the tour.
 The dogs used are Siberian Huskies, ideally suited to dog sledding in this Arctic environment.
 You will meet your guide and be given full instruction in how to harness your dogs and handle the sled.
 Each participant will drive their own dogsled with team of 3-4 dogs.
 The dogs are very friendly and affectionate, and you will soon find you form a close bond with your team.